mmmeyers/meowbox/NOTES.md

 - Purchase a subscription (don’t worry about processing payments - just ask for first name, last name and email): NEW subscriptions form

 SUBSCRIBER
-- Cancel my subscription at any time so I don’t have to pay for ever: subscriptions DESTROY form (use dependent: :destroy for user)
+- Cancel my subscription at any time so I don’t have to pay forever: subscriptions DESTROY form (use dependent: :destroy for user)
 - See what boxes I have received and what each one contained so I can remember what stuff I got and where I could get more of it (this will require login including support for “forgotten password” as users who initially sign up won’t have a password, so they’ll need to have a link emailed to them to update it.: boxes INDEX page with links to each SHOW page

 ADMINISTRATOR